 The endemic species of Cyprus include the mouflon (Ovis orientalis ophion), the largest mammal that can be found on the island.
 It looks like a wild goat, it is a herbivore and lives in the Forest of Pafos.
 It is the jewel and the pride of Cypriot forests.
 It is believed that it came to Cyprus around 8000 B.C. and it is believed that the mouflon might have brought with them people to live on the island.
 In the 1930s, their number was reduced to 15 animals due to intensive hunting.
 In the face of the danger of annihilation, hunting was forbidden in the entire State Forest of Pafos.

-The endemic subspecies is the Cypriot fox (Vulpes vulpes indutus), the only sarcophagus mammal in Cyprus, but also the hare-beetle (Lepus europaeus cyprius), which is the largest species of hunting allowed.
+The endemic subspecies is the Cypriot fox (Vulpes vulpes indutus), the only carnivore mammal in Cyprus, but also the hare-beetle (Lepus europaeus cyprius), which is the largest species of hunting allowed.

 An endemic subspecies is also the hedgehog (Hemiechinus auritus dorotheae), a shy animal living in low-altitude areas of Cyprus.
 In Cyprus there are sixteen different species of bats.

 The bats are mammals and feed on insects except Rousettus aegyptiacus, which is fed with ripe fruit.
 Two species of bats are endemic.